Epiksha/boilerplate-react/README.md

 **Testing**

-You can build tests within the `tests` folder, which has been separated with `integration` and `unit` subfolders, to make the two test scripts easier to use.
+As is convention, there is a test in the example component folder itself.
+You can create tests anywhere in the project and use the `npm run test` to check all tests pass.

+Jest and Enzyme are configured both with in the `enzyme.config.js` folder and `package.json` under the `jest` key.

 **Conclusion**